-3.8.6 Activate E-Mail Notification
+3.8.7 Configure E-Mail Notification

-ZFS comes with an event daemon, which monitors events generated by the ZFS kernel module.
+ZFS comes with an event daemon ZED, which monitors events generated by the ZFS kernel module.
 The daemon can also send emails on ZFS events like pool errors.
-Newer ZFS packages ship the daemon in a separate package, and you can install it using apt-get:
+Newer ZFS packages ship the daemon in a separate zfs-zed package, which should already be installed by default in Proxmox VE.